OPT Cement Mason Jobs

 Be upfront about your authorization window

 Tell hiring managers your exact OPT end date and whether you're eligible for a STEM extension.
-Employers who understand your timeline can plan H-1B sponsorship or other long-term pathways, rather than discovering the constraint mid-hiring process and withdrawing.
+Employers who understand your timeline can plan H-1B visa sponsorship or other long-term pathways, rather than discovering the constraint mid-hiring process and withdrawing.

 Can I work as a Cement Mason on OPT?